 This is an easy one, completely by my own choice.
-Eating raw foods with regularity, while simultaneously trying to make it varied, is HARD.
-(Feels way awesome though, trust.)
+Eating raw foods with regularity, while simultaneously trying to make it varied, is more difficult than I thought it would be.
 My brain is always in a future-thinking mode where food is concerned.
 I need to soak almonds because I’m almost out of almond milk!
 That granola needs to dehydrate for 8 hours, which means I should be around to check it later on, probably… I should pick some greens and celery now and put them in the fridge so that I don’t get lazy about juicing tomorrow morning.
-Salad is the one thing I’m eating everyday that allows for spontaneity (oh, and raw chocolate + banana shakes, I’m having those everyday too).
+Salad is the one thing I’m eating everyday that allows for spontaneity (also raw chocolate + banana shakes, I’m having those everyday too).

-I wanted to make one that would be suitable to gathering ’round though, a little more baller-time.
+I wanted to make one that would be suitable to gathering ’round though, a little bit nicer.
 If I’m in a potluck situation, I always volunteer the salad portion.
-Mostly because I don’t want to eat a crummy salad, but also because I want my peeps to get real jazzed about vegetables.
-I know I can fix them up pretty well, so the token salad offering becomes this sort of greater mission thing.
-I was thinking about holiday time and all of that indulgent heft, the need for a fresh counterbalance that still felt rich in certain ways.
+Mostly because I want my friends to get real jazzed about vegetables.
+I know I can fix them up pretty well, so the obligatory salad offering becomes this sort of greater mission thing.
+I was thinking about holiday time and the need for a fresh counterbalance that still felt rich in certain ways.

 I love a tangy and creamy tahini-based dressing.
 It seems like a bit of a hippie-dip staple, but for good reason.
 It has a luscious texture that really fills out a salad/slaw.
 Its undeniably fatty feel on the tongue carries flavour really beautifully too.
 Citrus, cumin and garlic tag along, all with a quick blitz in the blender.
 Then I just did some small shreds/cuts on a bunch of my fall faves.
 The beets and sweet potato stay crunchy.
 The apple is lightly tart and juicy.
 The brussels sprouts fill this out and the celery was kind of a last minute addition, super fresh though.